hellotext/help/_i18n/en/getting-started/setting-up-your-cname-alias.md

 </div>

 After you configure the alias on Hellotext, Hellotext will start using the configured alias when it has verified that the alias is configured correctly on your DNS provider and can receive calls.
-Once we verify that the alias successfully points to `hello.link`, we will start using the alias for Short Links.
-Hellotext will only start using the alias once the alias is verified, so you can safely know that Short Links sent to your customers can be opened.

 ## Verification Process